Rogue (magazine): Rogue: Designed for Men

 Finally, Hamling sold the magazine.
-The final Greenleaf produced issue was already in preparation and was sent to the Douglas Publishing Company, Inc., the new publisher.
+The final Greenleaf-produced issue was already in preparation and was sent to the Douglas Publishing Company, Inc., the new publisher.
 The Rogue indicia were not on the issue, nor was the masthead.
 The last issue contained Fred Pohl’s "Day Million" (Feb.
 1966) which won a Hugo Award, and George Bamber’s "The Man Who Could Not Feel."
 Alfred Bester's column hung on to that issue, as did the final Rogue About Town column by Dave Stevens—titled "Hippity Hobbit", a tribute to J. R. R. Tolkien.

-The existence and influence of Rogue has had a powerful effect on American culture due to the broad editorial, artistic and writing talent it utilized.
-The Oxford English Dictionary has even determined that Fred Pohl's original story "Day Million" is especially worthy of a cite for first time use originating a new phrase into the English language.
+The existence and influence of Rogue have had a powerful effect on American culture due to the broad editorial, artistic, and writing talent it utilized.
+The Oxford English Dictionary has even determined that Fred Pohl's original story "Day Million" is especially worthy of a citation for first-time use originating a new phrase into the English language.
 "They met cute," which appears in the middle of the story.

 As a Greenleaf publication, Rogue had a lifespan of exactly ten years.
 After Greenleaf, as a Douglas publication, Rogue continued for an additional 15 years.

-Frank M. Robinson followed Hamling to San Diego, hired to spy on Vice president Earl Kemp.
+Frank M. Robinson followed Hamling to San Diego, hired to spy on Vice President Earl Kemp.
 Frank lasted one month working for the revamped adult book business, and went freelance once again.